MohamedHanii/Neuroevolution-Neat/README.md

 - **NEAT Algorithm**: Original algorithm by Stanley and Miikkulainen
 - **Open Source Community**: Various testing and utility libraries

-## 📞 Contact

-For questions or support, please contact the development team or refer to the course materials.

----

 **Note**: This is an academic implementation of the NEAT algorithm designed for educational and research purposes.
 For production use, consider additional optimizations and testing.